 - 1. Any improper handling of samples or modification of the test procedure may influence the results.
 The indicated pipetting volumes, incubation times, temperatures and pretreatment steps have to be performed strictly according to the instructions.
 Use calibrated pipettes and devices only. - Once the test has been started, all steps should be completed without interruption.
 Make sure that required reagents, materials and devices are prepared ready at the appropriate time.
-Allow all reagents and specimens to reach room temperature (18 °C 25 °C) and gently swirl each vial of liquid reagent and sample before use.
+Allow all reagents and specimens to reach room temperature (18-25°C) and gently swirl each vial of liquid reagent and sample before use.
 Mix reagents without foaming. - 3.
 Avoid contamination of reagents, pipettes and wells/tubes.
 Use new disposable plastic pipette tips for each component and specimen.
 Do not interchange caps.
 Always cap not used vials.
 Do not reuse wells/tubes or reagents. - 4.
-Use a pipetting scheme to verify an appropriate plate layout. - 5.
+It is advised to determine samples in duplicate to be able to identify potential pipetting errors. - 5.
+Use a pipetting scheme to verify an appropriate plate layout. - 6.
 Incubation time affects results.
 All wells should be handled in the same order and time sequences.
-It is recommended to use an 8-channel Micropipettor for pipetting of solutions in all wells. - 6.
+It is recommended to use an 8-channel Micropipettor for pipetting of solutions in all wells. - 7.
 Microplate washing is important.
 Improperly washed wells will give erroneous results.
 It is recommended to use a multichannel pipette or an automatic microplate washing system.
 Do not allow the wells to dry between incubations.
 Do not scratch coated wells during rinsing and aspiration.
 Rinse and fill all reagents with care.
-While rinsing, check that all wells are filled precisely with Wash Buffer, and that there are no residues in the wells. - 7.
+While rinsing, check that all wells are filled precisely with Wash Buffer, and that there are no residues in the wells. - 8.
 Humidity affects the coated wells/tubes.
 Do not open the pouch until it reaches room temperature.
 Unused wells/tubes should be returned immediately to the resealed pouch including the desiccant.